AliIzadii/AnalysisAndSelectionOfTheOptimalModelForStrokePredictionUsingClassificationAlgorithms/README.md

 - **Accepted in Wolfsburg, Germany**
 - **Overview**: A research study on stroke prediction using classification models.
-- **Focus**: Optimization and selection of the best classification algorithm for stroke risk analysis.
+- **Focus**: Selection of the most optimal and best classification algorithm for stroke risk prediction.

 [📄 Read the Full Paper](https://github.com/AliIzadii/AnalysisAndSelectionOfTheOptimalModelForStrokePredictionUsingClassificationAlgorithms/blob/main/Analysis%20And%20Selection%20Of%20The%20Optimal%20Model%20For%20Stroke%20Prediction%20Using%20Classification%20Algorithms.pdf)